Queens College, City University of New York: Godwin-Ternbach Museum

 Since 1957 Queens College has been collecting works of art, these collections were initially used for teaching purposes and were meant to serve the college community.
-The collections were eventually brought together with the establishment of the Godwin-Ternbach Museum in 1980.
-The museum is now a part of the Kupferberg Center for the Arts, which has joined all the works of art on campus in collaborations of visual, performance, dance, and theater arts.
-In the early 1990s, the museum was downsized due to budget cuts.
-Over the next few years, the college kept it open but on a reduced budget and staff.
-In 2001, however, the college hired Amy Winter as director of the museum.
-To address the concerns of the museum Winter turned to MAP (The Museum Assessment Program); as a result not only did the museum improve its facilities but increased its collections-related staff as well.
-Today the museum is an integral part of Queens College that serves not only the faculty and staff but the community at large.
+The collections were eventually brought together with the establishment of the Godwin-Ternbach Museum in 1981.
+The museum is now a part of the Kupferberg Center for the Arts, which has joined all the arts entities on campus in collaborations of visual, performance, dance, and theater arts.
+Former museum director, Amy Winter spent 16 years from the early 1990s on, introducing an active exhibition program and an expansion of collections related care and management.
+To address these concerns, Winter turned to MAP (The Museum Assessment Program); as a result not only did the museum improve its facilities but increased its collections-related staff as well.
+Today, co-directors Louise Weinberg and Maria Pio, manage the museum with its encyclopedic collections along with an ambitious agenda of workshops, school visits, gallery talks, zoom events, and a vigorous online presence.
+Exhibitions and programs are free and open to the public.
+The museum is an integral part of Queens College that serves not only the students, faculty, and staff but the community at large.

-The museum, located in Klapper Hall, maintains a fine collection of 6,000 pieces of art, as well as artifacts from all cultures dating from ancient times to the modern day.
-These include works by Rembrandt Van Rijn, Pablo Picasso, Henri Matisse, and Georges Braque.
-The museum also hosts a series of exhibitions each year.
-These exhibitions and events are free and open to the public.
+The museum, located in Klapper Hall, maintains a fine collection of 7,000 pieces of art, as well as artifacts from all cultures dating from ancient times to the modern day.
+These include works by Rembrandt, Louise Nevelson, Pablo Picasso, Claudia DeMonte, Henri Matisse, Andy Warhol, Margot Lovejoy, Hale Aspacio Woodruff, and George Braque.

 Residence

 Queens College's first residence hall, the Summit Apartments, opened in 2009.
 This low-rise, 506-bed facility is located in the middle of the campus.
 Queens College is still primarily a commuter school, as only 500 of its over 19,000 students live on campus.
 The building has a gold certificate from the Leadership in Energy and Environmental Design (LEED), an organization that certifies buildings to have met environmentally sustainable construction standards.
 Queens College's residence hall offers study lounges on each floor, wireless internet, laundry services, and a state of the art fitness center.
 The Summit Apartments also includes kitchens with full-size appliances, as well as dining areas, microwaves, couches, entertainment stands, and music practice rooms.

-In addition to the Summit, many students rent apartments off campus in the surrounding neighborhoods.
+In addition to the Summit, many students rent apartments off-campus in the surrounding neighborhoods.

-Transportation

-Queens College operates a free shuttle service for students from campus (next to the Student Union building) to major transportation hubs in Flushing and Jamaica.
-The shuttle service also transports students from the Kissena end of campus to the Main Street end.
-The shuttle operates seven days a week.